ozcanseker/Social-linked-beer/docs/Technical documentation.md

 - [Code examples](#4-code-examples)

 ## 1 Introduction
 This is the technical documentation for the Social Linked Beer application.
-This documentation contains how and what is used to build the application.
+This documentation describes how the application is build and what is used to build it.
-For the source code and more detailed documentation about the code check the [src](../source/src) folder.
 It also contains some tips and code examples on how to work with Solid.
+For the source code and more detailed code documentation check the [src](../source/src) folder.
+For the funtional design check
+[this file](FSD%20Solid%20Beer%20App%20v0.4.pdf).
+This file describes the application functionality.

 ## 2 High level overview of the code structure
-This application is made according to the Model-View-Control design principles.
+This application uses the MCV design model to show data.

-- This design principle makes the application stable.
+- This design model makes the application stable.
 - It will make the application faster.
 Instead of loading all the application data at the start you can do async fetch requests.
 - It will update the application when the fetch requests come back.